openethereum/openethereum.github.io/Labelling.md

 0. Have you tried turning it off and on again?
 1. Are you fully synchronized?
-2. Which version of Parity are you running? ("master" or "git" is not a version)
+2. Which version of OpenEthereum are you running? ("master" or "git" is not a version)
 3. Which operating system are you running?
-4. How did you install Parity? (binary, installer, from source, which branch?)
+4. How did you install OpenEthereum? (binary, installer, from source, which branch?)
-5. What flags are you running Parity with?
+5. What flags are you running OpenEthereum with?
 6. Do you use any config file?
 7. Please, share the exact error message!
 8. Is there anything in the logs?